Facts about the Best time to do Everest Base Camp Trek

 September is also known as the Autumn season or Barsha Ritu in Nepali.
 Barsha is the English word for rain.
 This season brings mild to heavy rain daily to most of Nepal's regions.
 The Trans Himalayan Region is not significantly impacted by this season; as a result, trekking routes in this region, like Upper Mustang, Nar Phu Valley Trek, Limi Himal Trek, and others, are extremely popular.
 The arrival of September celebrates the start of Nepal's fall travel season, which lasts until the end of November.

 The mountains are visible because of the mist and fog in this season.
 Likewise, the mountains and valleys are sprinkled with lush vegetation after the rain so photographers can capture nature's unobstructed vistas at the ideal time.
 You can enjoy breathtaking views of peaks such as Ama Dablam, Lhotse, Nuptse, and Mt.
-Everest (8848 m), among others.
+Everest (8848 m).
 The distinct culture and customs of the Himalayan Sherpa people will also arouse your interest.
 Even if reaching the base of Mount Everest requires a challenging trek, no season or weather can drain your enthusiasm if you have courage and commitment.

 Everest Base Camp Trek Temperature in September